“There is perhaps nothing worse than reaching the top of the ladder

 In the past few years, a significant number of my midlife patients have been questioning what they really value.
 This is a key question that arises spontaneously in midlife when the felt value of external accomplishments, accumulated wealth, and material possessions begins to wane.
 A need for a deeper purpose and meaning begins to arise from within, as the fleeting nature of materialism rises to the fore.
 In the past decade, a movement has been underway where many are purging their material possessions to feel lighter and freer with less rather than more stuff.

 This movement is no surprise.
 It is a result of accomplishing what society defines as success and arriving here only to feel empty.
 After the Great Depression, our society projected value and worth on owning material goods.
-My sense is this was a compensation for the scarcity experienced during World War II.
+My sense is this was compensation for the scarcity experienced during World War II.
 At this juncture in time, we are arriving at the conclusion that material possessions have no intrinsic value.
-They do not define self-worth and do not result in happiness, contentment or joy.
+They do not define self-worth and do not result in happiness, contentment, or joy.
 In fact, they often do the opposite.
 We are experiencing this paradox after 4 to 5 decades of working towards the acquisition of wealth only to question what we really value.

-When we are externally defined (as most of are prior to midlife), we get busy accomplishing our goal to gain financial security.
+When we are externally defined (as most of us are prior to midlife), we get busy accomplishing our goal to gain financial security.
 Once we have acquired enough money to survive, more money does not increase our sense of worth.

 This is actually a sign of health.
 Midlife heralds the questioning of external (material) values.
 As many realize now, materiality does not help us align with our authentic Self, it does not answer life’s deeper questions or satisfy our need for meaning.
 The ‘high’ we once felt while chasing material goals is no longer present at this stage of life and when it is felt, it is fleeting.